ember-learn/guides-source/guides/release/tutorial/07-reusable-components.md

   create tests/integration/components/map-test.js
 ```

 Since not every component will necessarily have some defined behavior associated with it, the component generator does not generate a JavaScript file for us by default.
-As we saw earlier, we can always [~~use the `component-class` generator~~](https://github.com/emberjs/ember.js/pull/18359) run the generator again to add a JavaScript file for a component later on.
+As we saw earlier, we can always use the `component-class` generator to add a JavaScript file for a component later on.

 However, in the case of our `<Map>` component, we are pretty sure that we are going to need a JavaScript file for some behavior that we have yet to define!
-To save a step later, we can pass the [~~`--with-component-class`~~](https://github.com/emberjs/ember.js/pull/18359) `-gc` flag to the component generator so that we have everything we need from the get-go.
+To save a step later, we can pass the `--with-component-class` flag to the component generator so that we have everything we need from the get-go.

 <div class="cta">
   <div class="cta-note">
     <div class="cta-note-body">
       <div class="cta-note-heading">Zoey says...</div>
       <div class="cta-note-message">
         <p>Too much typing?
-Use <code>ember g component -gc map</code> instead.
+Use <code>ember g component map -gc</code> instead.
 The <code>-gc</code> flag stands for <strong>G</strong>limmer <strong>c</strong>omponent, but you may also remember it as <strong>g</strong>enerate <strong>c</strong>lass.</p>
       </div>
     </div>
     <img src="/images/mascots/zoey.png" role="presentation" alt="Ember Mascot">

-Commit: Merge ember-learn/super-rentals-tutorial#52
-Use new component generators

----